bfrearson/bfrearson.github.io/_pages/home.md

 - Audio and video editing

 ## Experience
+#### iOS Developer, Sonin App Development
+##### 2022–Present
+- Collaborated within a team environment to develop and maintain advanced iOS applications with custom design elements in SwiftUI.
+I have worked with a wide range of Foundation frameworks.
+- Executed proof-of-concept integrated hardware solutions with Raspberry Pi.
+- Lead migration from Combine to async/await architecture, improving code readability and maintenance.

 #### Freelance Software Developer
 ##### 2021–Present
 - Independently developed and released [two iOS apps](/projects/)[^3] which: